osbuild/image-builder/HACKING.md

 ## Code layout

-The go source code of image-builder-cli is under `./cmd/image-builder`.
+The go source code of image-builder is under `./cmd/image-builder`.
 It uses the [images](https://github.com/osbuild/images) library internally to generate the images.
 Unit tests (and integration tests where it makes